Why Do I Need Lasting Powers of Attorney ?

 Who can be a deputy

-To be a deputy, a person must be over 18 and have good character.
-They should also be closely connected to the person who lacks capacity, or be a qualified professional.
+To be considered by the Court to be appointed as a deputy, a person must be over 18 and have good character.
+They should also ideally be closely connected to the person who lacks capacity, or be a qualified professional who will be entitled to charge full professional fees.

 What does a deputy do